 - Cornwall is one of the poorest counties in the UK, with 30k people living in poverty.
-Its NEET (not in education, employment or training) population is above England’s average for 16-17 year olds and has been growing.
+Its NEET (not in education, employment or training) population is above England’s average for 16-17 year-olds.

 - Over half of those we support have experienced 5 + Adverse Childhood Experiences.

 - We support children and young people on a Journey of Change through a range of adaptable programmes that are designed to meet identified needs.
-We use our outdoor site to enable them to identify their barriers and to choose their own challenges which will support them to overcome these.
+Using our outdoor site, we enable them to identify their barriers and choose their own challenges to overcome these.

 - We use three elements: Trauma Informed Child Development, using Outdoor Education and Green Spaces and Youth Work.
 Research shows the importance of these approaches and we see the powerful impacts these have on those we support.

-Our Social Impact Report shows the ways in which we help those we support to turn their lives around – 100% of young people told us that we’ve helped them and that they’d recommend us to a friend, and each and every parent and referrer said that we’d had a positive impact on their child/pupil.
+Our Social Impact Report shows the ways in which we help those we support to turn their lives around.
+100% of young people told us that we’ve helped them and that they’d recommend us to a friend.
+Furthermore, every parent and referrer said that we’d had a positive impact on their child/pupil.